dliaudan/terraform-practice/README.md

 # Important notes

-- To use this code, you need to enter your AWS access key credentials into variables file (see comments in this file where to enter it)
+- To use this code, please clone this repo to your account
+- In addition, you need to enter your AWS access key credentials into variables file (see comments in this file where to enter it)

 # Purpose of this project